 - ½ cup green grapes halved

-- In a large bowl, whisk together the mayonnaise (or yogurt or a combo of both), mustard, onion, thyme, and parsley (or basil).
-Fold in the chicken and celery and season with salt and pepper.
-Add the pecans and mix.
+- In a large bowl, add the mayonnaise (or yogurt or a combo of both), mustard, onion, celery, thyme, parsley (or basil), chicken, and carrots.
+Mix well then fold in the pecans and season with salt and pepper to taste.

 - Divide the lettuce between 2-4 bowls.
 Top with the chicken salad, (optional grapes) and garnish with fresh basil leaves (small leaves or chop them).